 Lizzie and Vidar’s first album Company of Ghosts was nominated for Best Debut in the Spiral Earth Awards, and BBC Radio 2′s Folk Show listed it in the top 10 albums of the year.
-Their second album Black Hound Howling and subsequent EP, Songs of Drink and Revolution, were met with wide acclaim as the duo began to take on political themes and to combine songs with beat poetry and storytelling.
+Their second album Black Hound Howling and subsequent EP, Songs of Drink and Revolution, were met with wide acclaim as the duo took on political themes and combined songs with beat poetry and storytelling.
 In 2017 they released Narvik, an EP of songs, soundtrack and monologues from their award-winning theatre show of the same name.